ubaldot/vim-conda-activate/README.md

 $CONDA_PREFIX`, `$PATH`, etc., and set the `pythonthreehome` and `pythonthreedll` options.

-The internal `sys.path` is not changed and things seem to work (perhaps it should?).
+The internal `sys.path` is not adequately updated... yet.

 ### For Windows users.
 Be sure to start vim (or gvim) from an *Anaconda* or an *Anaconda powershell*